HostedHooks/hostedhooks-ruby/README.md

 ### Authentication

-Initialize the gem with your API key [found here](https://www.hostedhooks.com/settings/account).
+Initialize the gem with your API key that is [found here](https://www.hostedhooks.com/settings/account)

      client = HostedHooks::Client.new('API_KEY')